 Emma Garlett.

-Emma became the first in her family to graduate with a degree and the first Aboriginal person to graduate from both the Curtin Law School and the Curtin Business School with both a Bachelor of Laws (Honours) and Bachelor of Commerce.
+This drive propelled her to academic excellence, becoming the first person in her family to graduate from university and the first Aboriginal person to earn degrees from both Curtin Law School and Curtin Business School

 Emma at her graduation ceremony.

-One of the only Aboriginal people in the mainstream media, Emma uses her online platform and presence to educate others and bring them on a journey of reconciliation.
+One of a handful of Aboriginal people in the mainstream media, Emma uses her online presence to educate others and bring them on a journey of reconciliation.

 Her online series Paint it Blak provides an Indigenous lens on topical events and issues.